A. W. Ehrsam

 Arnold Winkelried "Jub" Ehrsam (March 18, 1876 – December 27, 1941) was an American college football coach.
-He served as the second head football coach for the at Kansas State Agricultural College, now Kansas State University.
+He served as the second head football coach for the Kansas State Agricultural College, now Kansas State University.
 He held the position for one season in 1897, compiling a record of 1–2–1.
 Although listed as the second coach for the school, he was reportedly the first to be paid for the position.

 Ehrsam was a native of Dickinson County, Kansas.
 His father was the founder of the J. B. Ehrsam & Sons Manufacturing Company, which manufactured and sold machinery for mills, and where Arnold was employed.